 Welcome to Vanilla Grass’s romance How to Write a Romance Series!
 This week’s focus?
 Understanding Romance Steam Levels.

-Carolyn is a successful ghostwriter for published romance novels and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
-If you’re just starting, make sure you check out the first in the series: How to write a romance novel: #1 Understanding Steam Levels.
+Kyro Dean is author of the fantasy romance series The Fires of Qaf and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
 And be sure to subscribe to get the newest articles in the series!

 And if you’re in love with a romance writer (or writer in general) be sure to check out our post on what you need to know if you love a writer!